-Congressional hearing are, usually open to the public, to obtain information and opinions on proposed legislation, conduct an investigation, or evaluate/oversee the activities of a government department or the implementation of a Federal law.
-Most Congressional hearings are published two months to two years after they are held.
+A hearing is a meeting or session of a Senate, House, joint, or special committee of Congress, usually open to the public, to obtain information and opinions on proposed legislation, conduct an investigation, or evaluate/oversee the activities of a government department or the implementation of a Federal law.
+In addition, hearings may also be purely exploratory in nature, providing testimony and data about topics of current interest.
+Most congressional hearings are published two months to two years after they are held.

 Economic Indicators Available from April 1995 forward, this monthly compilation is prepared for the Joint Economic Committee by the Council of Economic Advisors and provides economic information on prices, wages, production, business activity, purchasing power, credit, money and Federal finance.

 The History of Bills lists legislative actions on bills that are reported in the Congressional Record.
 It is part of the print Congressional Record Index, which is published biweekly by the Joint Committee on Printing when Congress is in session, but is maintained as a separate application on GPO Access.